 Temperature- Temperature goes up to 20 degrees in the day time and falls down to 6 degrees

 As winter slowly begins, snow falls begin in the Himalayas region and it eventually gets tough to trek.
 Nights get very colder.
 November is the busy season people all over the world come at these months as it's the clearest month with sparkling days and amazing views of humongous mountains.
 The daytime temperatures are very stable and constant and due to this, the view of the clear blue sky and the mountain is phenomenal.
 From December, the temperature starts to get cold and begins to snow like diamonds in the sky.

-The weather in the Himalaya is so unpredictable and the temperature may change quickly from day to night.
+The weather in the Himalayas can be unpredictable and the temperature may change quickly from day tonight.